 How to blend pool safety and member experience this summer

-Ensuring social distancing means your space is limited within and outside the water, but that doesn't mean you can't optimize without compromising safety.
+If you're maintaining social distancing at your facility, this means your space is limited within and outside the water.
+However, that doesn't mean you can't optimize for space without compromising safety.
 Aside from managing capacity, you can manage distancing with the help of signs with ‘6 Feet Apart’ and marking spaces with tape where necessary.

 In the water, however, it can be a little more of a challenge to do so.
 While you're relaxing your capacities, it can be a delicate balance to maintain within the pool with more people waiting to dive in.